What parents need to know

-Parents need to know that this ultimately uplifting dramedy is rated R primarily for lanugage (an edited version was released on DVD with a PG-13 rating, but it's no longer easy to find for rental or sale) -- everyone in the movie uses terrible language all the time.
+Parents need to know that this ultimately uplifting dramedy is rated R primarily for language (an edited version was released on DVD with a PG-13 rating, but it's no longer easy to find for rental or sale) -- everyone in the movie uses extremely strong language all the time.
 There are also references to transvestism and homosexuality, some discussion of sex among young characters, and a brief glimpse of bare buttocks when one character moons another.
 Some teens may be upset by the way that family members treat each other -- they're insulting, neglectful, and cruel, and one parent hits a child and threatens another -- but the overall takeaway is a heartwarming one.

 What's the story?

 In 1984 England, the police come to the small mining town of Durham to keep order during a strike.
 Amidst the tension, 11-year-old Billy Elliot (Jamie Bell), whose main sport is boxing, is pulled into a ballet lesson taught by Mrs. Wilkinson (Julie Walters).
 Billy discovers that ballet both answers and creates a need in him that he can no more name than he can resist.
 Billy lives with his father (Gary Lewis), brother, and grandmother; his mother died the year before, his grandmother is forgetful, and his father and brother are on strike.
 With the adults busy with their own problems, Billy is able to keep his new activity a secret ... for awhile.
 When his father eventually finds out, he's furious and tells his son to quit.
 But Billy has to dance -- and it might even be his way to bigger and better things.